nodejs/node/doc/api/http.markdown

 - `host`: A domain name or IP address of the server to issue the request to.
 - `port`: Port of remote server.
-- `method`: A string specifing the HTTP request method.
+- `method`: A string specifying the HTTP request method.
 Possible values:
   `'GET'` (default), `'POST'`, `'PUT'`, and `'DELETE'`.
 - `path`: Request path.
 Should include query string and fragments if any.
    E.G. `'/index.html?page=12'`